Bayesian inference for stochastic differential equation mixed effects models of a tumor xenography study: Case study

-Regardless of the group we fit, notice that the bootstrap filter (which we do not employ here) is known to degenerate when the measurements noise is very small, as in our case with $\sigma_\varepsilon$ more than an order of magnitude smaller than log-volumes.
-With a small $\sigma_\varepsilon$ it is difficult for particles propagated blindly to ``hit'' the narrow support of the density function for the next observation, hence the use of the auxiliary particle filter.

-To make a rough assessment of whether model \eqref{e:sde1} is realistic compared to the data, we simulated three independent datasets using the posterior means from PMM in Table \ref{tab:realdata-estimates}.
+To make a rough assessment of whether model \eqref{e:sde1} is realistic compared to the data, we simulated growth curves using the posterior means estimated with PMM (Table \ref{tab:realdata-estimates}).
 The simulations are shown in Figures \ref{fig:group1-simdata} and \ref{fig:group3-simdata}.
 The overall impression is that model \eqref{e:sde1} is capable of generating growth dynamics that are similar to the experimental data.
-Analytical posterior predictive checks (\citealp{gelman2014bayesian}, chapter 6) are not readily available here, and a motivation is given in the supplementary material, whereas it is possible to produce such checks when using the synthetic likelihood approach, see section \ref{sec:bsl-posterior-predictive}.
-Finally we have verified the chains convergence using the scale reduction factor $\hat{R}$ \citep{gelman1992inference} as implemented in R's \texttt{coda} package \citep{coda}.
-We considered three chains initialised at very dispersed values compared to the marginal posteriors.
-All values for $\hat{R}$ were below 1.1 except for $\sigma_\alpha$ ($\hat{R}=1.2$), hence there seem to be no reason for concern.
+A more thorough comparison is produced using posterior predictive checks in section \ref{sec:bsl-posterior-predictive}.

+A comparison between PMM using the bootstrap and auxiliary particle filters (BF vs APF) is presented in the supplementary material.
+We found that results obtained with APF are more stable.
+This is no surprise as BF is known to degenerate when the measurements error is small (in our case $\sigma_\varepsilon$ is more than an order of magnitude smaller than the typical log-volumes).
+Moreover we compared PMM to BSL (see in addition next section) finding that results from PMM seem sensitive to the number of particles $L$, whereas BSL is less affected by the number of simulated datasets $N$.